jcastillocano/azure_gcp_integration/README.md

 Jenkins
 -------

-Provsion a Jenkins instance with everything you need for testing Python applications (see [Python Template for Jenkins][python_jenkins_template]):
+To provision a Jenkins instance with everything you need for testing Python applications (see [Python Template for Jenkins][python_jenkins_template]) we will use Ansible:

  * Pylint
  * Code coverage